 Apprentices are typically required to attend school two to three nights a week, year round.
 It is the Apprentice's responsibility to attend ALL courses.

 - Receive a minimum of 144 hours of classroom hours* of related training and 2000 hours yearly of on-the-job training (OJT)

 - Stay in good academic standing with the training institution.

 - Commit to work within the Department of Defense for TWO years upon program completion.

-*Classroom hours will be completed at local community colleges and training facilities during non-paid, off-duty hours, two to three nights a week for the duration of the 4-year program.
+*Classroom hours will be completed at local community colleges and training facilities during non-paid, off-duty hours for the duration of the 4-year program.

 Trades Apprenticeship Starting Salaries: